DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 CL5 Used in Last Week 759 40.27% 61 3.24% 14 0.74% 84 4.46%
 CL6 Used in Last Day 505 26.79% 102 5.41% 3 0.16% 95 5.04%

-18. Caff is class of caffeine consumption.
+### 18. Caff is class of caffeine consumption.
 It is output attribute with following distribution of classes.

-19. Cannabis is class of cannabis consumption.
+### 19. Cannabis is class of cannabis consumption.
 It is output attribute with following distribution of classes.

-20. Choc is class of chocolate consumption.
+### 20. Choc is class of chocolate consumption.
 It is output attribute with following distribution of classes.

-21. Coke is class of cocaine consumption.
+### 21. Coke is class of cocaine consumption.
 It is output attribute with following distribution of classes:

-Value Class Caff Cannabis Choc Coke
+_Value Class Caff Cannabis Choc Coke_
 Cases Fraction Cases Fraction Cases Fraction Cases Fraction CL0 Never Used 27 1.43% 413 21.91% 32 1.70% 1038 55.07%
 CL1 Used over a Decade Ago 10 0.53% 207 10.98% 3 0.16% 160 8.49%